Sensative welcomes Torbjörn Smith och Bengt Lundgren as new Board members

 Open Source, minimizing vendor lock-in

-FIWARE building blocks are 100% open source and can be easily embedded by ecosystem partners in the design of their solutions and reduce vendor lock-in risks.
-The standardized API means that services can operate on different vendor platforms.
+FIWARE building blocks are 100% open source and can be easily embedded by ecosystem partners to design their solutions and reduce vendor lock-in risks.
+In addition, the standardized API means that services can operate on different vendor platforms.

 Scalable at low cost